ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

    GRIB2
       The second version of the World Meterological Organization's (WMO) standard for distributing gridded data.

+   GSI
+      `Gridpoint Statistical Interpolation <https://dtcenter.org/community-code/gridpoint-statistical-interpolation-gsi>`__ (GSI) is a variational data assimilation system, designed to be flexible, state-of-art, and run efficiently on various parallel computing platforms.
+It supports :term:`RRFS` features.
+GSI code is publicly available `on GitHub <https://github.com/NOAA-EMC/GSI>`__, but some features are only accessible to NOAA affiliates.

+   ..
+COMMENT: What does GSI do... just data assimilation stuff?
+How is it different from JEDI and other options?
+What is available to the public?
+What is needed for running RRFS?

    halo
       A strip of cells on the edge of the regional grid.
 The :ref:`wide halo <WideHalo>` surrounds the regional grid and is used to feed the lateral boundary conditions into the grid.
 The :ref:`HALO_BLEND <HaloBlend>` parameter refers to a strip of cells *inside* the boundary of the native grid.
 This halo smooths out mismatches between the external and internal solutions.